 The high level of diversity of businesses in rural areas is sometimes surprising.
 Within a few miles of the author’s home in the Welsh Marches is a niche fund management business with in excess of £16billion of assets under management, an engineering firm supplying components for the Red Bull Formula 1 racing team and a specialist importer of ceramic and stone interior finishes with branches throughout the UK.

-The governance and policy issues that have arisen as a result of inward migration have included the shortage of affordable housing and change of use issues arising from the redevelopment of redundant agricultural buildings.
+The governance and policy concerns that have arisen as a result of inward migration have included the shortage of affordable housing and change of use issues arising from the redevelopment of redundant agricultural buildings.
 The stimulus of migration and incomer enterprise has not been evenly distributed across all rural areas and there are emerging sharp differentials in the economic performance and welfare between accessible and peripheral locations.

 The headquarters of a £16billion fund management business